-In this article, I’ll show you how to find out whether your phone is unlocked.
+In this article, I’ll show you how to tell if your phone is unlocked.
 And if it’s not, I’ll show you how to unlock it.
-I personally went through the process to unlock my phone with T-Mobile, but these simple steps should also work if you have a phone you bought from AT&T or Verizon.

 Unlock Your Phone on These Major Carriers

 First, let’s start with some basics about your mobile phone and what it means to unlock it.

-An unlocked phone means that the operation of the device is not contractually bound to a carrier such as AT&T, Verizon or T-Mobile.
+An unlocked phone is one in which the operation of the device is not contractually bound to a carrier such as AT&T, Verizon or T-Mobile.
 If you are still under contract and paying monthly for your phone, the service provider “locks” the phone into its network so that it won’t work on any other carrier’s service.

 1. Check Your Settings

 To tell if your iPhone is unlocked, go to Settings > Cellular > Cellular Data.
 If you see Cellular Data Network, then your phone is probably unlocked.
 While this method is the easiest, it’s not foolproof.

 There are a lot of different Android phones out there, so there are many different Settings configurations.
 But in general, you can go to Settings > Connections > Mobile Networks > Network Operators and tap Search Now to see if the names of other carriers come up.
 If multiple carrier names show up, your phone might be unlocked.
 This method works a lot of the time but is not always 100% accurate.

 2. Contact Your Carrier

 Call the customer service number of your carrier to ask whether your phone is unlocked.
-Here are the phone numbers for the major wireless carriers:
+Here are the phone numbers for some well-known wireless carriers: